 OSS repair and replacement programs may also be used for LOSS projects.
 However, because the LOSS is considered a "treatment works facility," completion of the State Environmental Review Process (SERP) process will be required before a local OSS repair and replacement program may be used for a LOSS construction.
-For more information on SERP, refer to the Ecology Environmental Review Process for Water Quality Grants and Loans website and download the EID.
+For more information on SERP, refer to the Ecology Environmental & Cultural review process31 webpage and download the SERP Environmental Information Document (EID)32.
 Contact the Environmental Review Coordinator, Liz Ellis, at (360) 628-4410 or liz.ellis@ecy.wa.gov if you have questions.